Legislative Assembly of New BrunswickMLA Bios - 58th Legislature

 An athlete, Mr. Doherty enjoys skiing, swimming, sailing, handcycling, kayaking, scuba-diving, golfing, and salmon fishing.
 He has completed the New York City Marathon, the Dublin City Marathon and Marathon by the Sea in Saint John on numerous occasions.
 He has enjoyed sailing and kayaking the waters off Eastern Canada and the Caribbean.
 He enjoys competing in annual charity golf tournaments and has competed as a swimmer at the World Masters Swim Championship in Montreal.
 He is a collector of Canadian stamps, Canadian antiques, and family genealogy.

 Mr. Doherty, and his wife, the former Mary Reid of Newcastle (now Miramichi), have three children.
 Their daughter, Dr. Teresa, and her husband, Michael Caplice of Toronto, have four children: Dennis, Sam, Sophie, and Layla.
 Their son, Robert Hynes, and his wife, the former Beth Pickup of Quispamsis, live in Burlington, Ontario, with two children, Emmerson and Greyson.
-Their daughter, Catherine (Dr. Jason Bussey), is a lawyer with the Office of the Superintendent of Bankruptcy Canada.
+Their daughter, Catherine (Dr. Jason Bussey) have a son, Theo; Catherine is a lawyer with the Office of the Superintendent of Bankruptcy Canada.
 Mr. Doherty has four sisters: Jo-Ann Thorburn of Calgary, Karen LeBlanc of Fredericton, Margaret Ann Lamb of Halifax, and Elaine Frances of Riverview.
 He is proud of his many nieces and nephews.

 Service New Brunswick